alexseitsinger/react-emotion-global-styles/README.md

 ## Description

-A collection of global styles.
+A collection of emotion global style components.

 ## Installation